Azure-Samples/active-directory-dotnet-external-identities-api-connector-azure-function-validate/README.md

 ---
 page_type: sample
 languages:
-  - javascript
+  - C#
-  - nodejs
+  - .Net core
 products:
   - azure-active-directory
-description: "A sample to demonstrate how to validating a sign-up using a Node.js Azure Function and API connectors"
+description: "A sample to demonstrate how to validating a sign-up using a C# Azure Function and API connectors"
-urlFragment: "active-directory-nodejs-external-identities-api-connector-azure-function-validateb"
+urlFragment: "active-directory-dotnet-external-identities-api-connector-azure-function-validateb"
 ---

 # External Identities self-service sign-up validation using Node.js Azure Function and API connector.